 Much of the world’s population lives in large, bright cities, which obscure the beautiful view of the stars at night.
 Due to its remote location, the stars visible at night in the Dakotas and at Theodore Roosevelt National Park are expansive and much brighter than most people would normally experience in their day-to-day city lives.

 The Dakota Nights Astronomy Festival is an excellent way to make the most of your nights at the park.
-The festival occurs once a year, usually in September, and features several events over a span of three days.
-Each night of the festival, you can join amateur astronomers and a group of park rangers, looking through a series of telescopes pointed up at the sky at various heavenly bodies.
+The festival occurs once a year, usually in September, and features several events over three days.
+Each night of the festival, you can join amateur astronomers and a group of park rangers, looking through a series of telescopes pointed at the sky at various heavenly bodies.

 11. Camp at Cottonwood Campground or Juniper Campground